carpentries/2017Merger/README.md

 If you have other, general questions about the merger, please add them to [this issue](#8).

-## Timeline (tentative)
+## Timeline
-* September 30, 2017: Feedback from RFCs incorporated into official planning
+* October 6, 2017: call for feedback from RFCs ends, comments incorporated into official planning
-* October 2017: call for nominations and announcement of elections for The Carpentries Board of Directors
+* October 16, 2017 (tentative): call for nominations and announcement of elections for The Carpentries Board of Directors
-* November: community call to introduce election candidates
+* November 16, 2017: community call to introduce election candidates
-* December 2017: elections for The Carpentries Board of Directors (four of nine total members; other five are appointed)
+* December 4-8, 2017 (tentative): elections for The Carpentries Board of Directors (four of nine total members; other five are appointed)
 * January 1, 2018: The Carpentries Board of Directors officially takes over leadership